petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

 width="450px"
 %}

-Alright, so now our data is in version control and we'll know if it ever changes.
+At this point our data is in version control so we'll know if it ever changes.
 Now it's time for rule number 2: Generate important artifacts with a pipeline.
 At the moment our pipeline is empty, so let's create a stage that extracts our chart from Excel into an image and denotes it as a figure in the project.
-On the web interface we'll see there's a button to create a new stage, and in there we'll find some stage templates to use.
+On the web interface we see there's a button to create a new stage, and in there are some optional stage templates.
 If we select "Figure from Excel", there will be a few extra fields to fill out: